trisha98765/Task-Scheduler-Project/README.md

  * We found this project interesting because many people - especially college students - need help managing their list of things to do.
 The high level of customization with the task lists is an extra challenge for us and should be a good opportunity to grow our skills individually and as a team.
  > What languages/tools/technologies do you plan to use?
  * We will be doing this project in C++
- * [toolname](link) - Git, GitHub, Vim, CMake, Google Test, Command Line Compilation, and Linux File System.
+ * Git, GitHub, Vim, CMake, Google Test, Command Line Compilation, and Linux File System.
  > What will be the input/output of your project?
+ * Inputs:
- * Inputs include allowing the user to name different lists for tasks, enter, edit and delete tasks.
-The user will also be able to set a priority to each task.
+ >   * allowing the user to name different lists for tasks, enter, edit, set a priority level, enter a description and delete tasks.
+This will be done by presenting a menu to the user.
+ * Output:
- * Output includes printing the tasks, which could be in progress or completed, as well as sorting them by priority or completion time.
+ >   * printing the tasks, which could be in progress, completed, sorted by completion time or sorted by priority.
+Thes options will also be presented through a menu.
  > What are the features that the project provides?
  * Some other features of our project include the ability to undo the deletion of a task and finding a specific task.
  * We intend to have 5 files: `main.cpp`, `task.cpp`, `taskList.cpp`, `task.h`, `taskList.h`.
  * Most of the methods in the task files will be setters and getters along with functions to delete, edit, and print tasks.
 In the taskList files, we'll implement functions to delete and edit lists as well as functions to find a task, remove a task, and print the list details.
+When the user chooses to delete a task, they are also given the option to undo their delete command, which brings the previously deleted task back onto their task list.

  ## Phase II